 Out of this deep care for animals grew the concept of their new therapy stand which can be used on its own or placed over a treadmill.
 This stand allows a practitioner to work with non-ambulatory animals in a natural, standing position when this would otherwise not be possible.
 From the standpoint of functional neurology, this increases our ability to help these animals immensely.
 How much?
 We’ll have to let the dogs show us!”

 Thanks, Dr. Annie, for all your kind words.
 We sent her back to Minnesota as a fully trained Eddie’s Wheels techie – able to evaluate and measure animals for wheelchairs, and adjust and fine tune carts for fittings.
 Annie Seefeldt practices in the Twin Cities.
 It was an honor and pleasure to have her join us for training.
-We welcome all veterinary professionals who are interested to visit us for free trainings at their convenience.
+We welcome all veterinary professionals who are interested to visit us for free trainings at their convenience, We also offer ZOOM trainings and on the spot consultations with veterinary professionals.